Enderlook/Net-State-Machine/README.md

         /// Same as Update(TEvent) in parent class but includes all the stored value that can be passed to subscribed delegates. public void Update(TEvent);
     }

-    public readonly struct CreateParametersBuilder
-    {
-        /// Stores a parameter tha can be passed to callbacks. public CreateParametersBuilder With<TParameter>(TParameter parameter);

-        /// Inialized the state machine.
-        public StateMachine<TState, TEvent, TRecipient> Done();
-    }
 }

 public sealed class StateMachineFactory<TState, TEvent, TRecipient>